 One of the basic conditions allowing for the completion of a synthetic precipitation generator is the separation of single independent rain events in rainfall time series.
-For this purpose, the guidelines DWA A-118 (2006) were used, in which the basis for precipitation separation is a minimum antecedent period of 4 h.
+For this purpose, the guidelines of DWA-A 118E (2006) were used, in which the basis for precipitation separation is a minimum antecedent period of 4 h.
 As a precipitation event, such a precipitation episode has been assumed for which the rainfall depth is not less than 3.0 mm (Fu and Kapelan, 2013; Fu et al., 2014).

-Based on the precipitation observed in the period 1961-2000, independent precipitation events were separated, for which statistical distributions were determined.
-To obtain the best possible fit of the theoretical data to the empirical precipitation data (including: rainfall depth $-P{tot}$, rainfall duration $-t_r$ and average rainfall intensity -i, for precipitation of appropriate genesis), the following statistical distributions were considered (Adams and Papa, 2000; Bacchi et al., 2008; Domenech et al., 2010): Weibull, chi-square, exponential, GEV, Gumbel, gamma, Johnson, log-normal, Pareto and beta.
-Kolmogorov-Smirnov and chi-square tests were used to assess the conformity of the empirical and theoretical distributions.
-The empirical distributions were also determined, and the theoretical distributions were adjusted to the data describing the number of precipitation events in the year and the number of events resulting from convective precipitation, frontal rainfall (warm and cold fronts), and rainfall in convergence zone.
-Within the theoretical distributions, Poisson, geometric, Bernoulli and binomial distributions were considered.
+Based on the precipitation observed in the period 1961- 2000, independent precipitation events were separated for which statistical distributions were determined.
+To obtain the best possible fit of the theoretical data to the empirical precipitation data (including rainfall depth - Ptot, rainfall duration $-t_r$ , and average rainfall intensity -i, for precipitation of appropriate genesis), the following statistical distributions were considered (Adams and Papa, 2000; Bacchi et al., 2008; Andrés-Doménech et al., 2010): Weibull, chi-squared (Chi), exponential, generalized extreme value (GEV), Gumbel, gamma, Johnson, log-normal, Pareto, and beta.
+Kolmogorov-Smirnov (KS) and chi-squared tests were used to assess the conformity of the empirical and theoretical distributions.
+The empirical distributions were also determined, and the theoretical distributions were adjusted to the data describing the number of precipitation events in the year and the number of events resulting from convective precipitation, frontal rainfall (warm and cold fronts), and rainfall in the convergence zone.
+Within the theoretical distributions, Poisson, geometric, Bernoulli, and binomial distributions were considered.
 Kolmogorov-Smirnov tests were used to assess the conformity of empirical and theoretical distributions.

-Taking into account the computational algorithm described at the beginning of Section 4 (Methodology), based on the determined distributions of the theoretical rainfall characteristics describing the operation of a storm overflow, a model for the simulation of a synthetic rainfall series was adopted for further analysis.
-The simulations carried out for this purpose included the Monte Carlo method with modification of Iman-Conover (1982).
-This model provides the possibility simulating the independent variables based on the determined theoretical distributions.
+Taking into account the computational algorithm described at the beginning of Sect.
+4 (Methodology), based on the determined distributions of the theoretical rainfall characteristics describing the operation of a storm overflow, a model for the simulation of a synthetic rainfall series was adopted for further analysis.
+The simulations carried out for this purpose included the Monte Carlo method with modifications from Iman and Conover (1982).
+This model provides the possibility of simulating the independent variables based on the determined theoretical distributions.
 In this method, the variability of the considered variables is described by boundary (theoretical) distributions, and the basis for the evaluation of their correlation is the Spearman correlation coefficient.
-The conditions that must be met in order for the results obtained to be considered correct, are as follows:
+The conditions that must be met in order for the results obtained to be considered correct are as follows:

-- in the data obtained from simulation and measurements, the mean values $(\mu_1(x_1), \mu_2(x_2), ..., \mu_i(x_i))s$ and the standard deviations $(\sigma_1(x_1), \sigma_2(x_2), ..., \sigma_i(x_i))s$ of the variables (x_i) considered in j samples do not differ by more than 5 %. - the theoretical distributions of x_i variables obtained from simulation should be consistent with those obtained from measurements; in order to meet this condition it is recommended to use the Kolmogorov-Smirnov (KS) test. - the value of the correlation coefficient (R) between the individual dependent variables (x_i) obtained for the data from Monte Carlo (MC) simulation does not differ by more than 5 % from the value of R obtained for empirical data.
+- In the data obtained from simulation and measurements, the mean values $(\mu_1(x_1), \mu_2(x_2), ..., \mu_i(x_i))s$ and the standard deviations $(\sigma_1(x_1), \sigma_2(x_2), ..., \sigma_i(x_i))s$ of the variables $(x_i)$ considered in j samples do not differ by more than 5 %. - The theoretical distributions of xi variables obtained from simulation should be consistent with those obtained from measurements; in order to meet this condition it is recommended to use the Kolmogorov-Smirnov test. - The value of the correlation coefficient (R) between the individual dependent variables (xi) obtained for the data from Monte Carlo (MC) simulation does not differ by more than 5 % from the value of R obtained for empirical data.

-If the above mentioned conditions are met, the results of the simulation performed with the Iman-Conover (IC) method can be considered correct.
+If the above-mentioned conditions are met, the results of the simulation performed with the Iman-Conover (IC) method can be considered correct.
 If these conditions are not met, the sample size of the MC needs to be increased (Wu and Tsang, 2004).
-To limit the sample size and improve the efficiency of the Iman-Conover (IC) algorithm, a modification has been developed by using the Latin Hybercube (LH) algorithm, which is part of the layered sampling methods aimed at improving the "uniformity" of the numbers generated from the boundary distributions.
+To limit the sample size and improve the efficiency of the Iman-Conover algorithm, a modification has been developed by using the Latin hypercube (LH) algorithm, which is part of the layered sampling methods aimed at improving the "uniformity" of the numbers generated from the boundary distributions.